newdigate/newdigate.github.io/introduction.md

 ### Arduino

 # Preface
+Arduino has opened up a portal into the universe of electronics for myself and millions of others - students, enthusiasts and professionals alike.
 Arduino and teensy micro-controller communities are thriving.
-Arduino platform has many great libraries, reference designs and forums.
+Arduino platform has many great libraries, examples, reference designs, topics and forums.

-Arduino has opened up a portal into the universe of electronics for myself and millions of students, enthusiasts and professionals alike.
-Before I started experimenting with Arduino, my practical knowledge about electronics was thin.
-Arduino provided a platform for me to learn - I find it very adictive - interfacing shields / sensors / displays / sound cards.
-There is always a "next step"...
-I have become an electronics enthusiast.
-By day job, Im a software developer, mainly writing c# distributed systems, and writing low level c and c++ code has helped me understand and appreciate mechanical sympathy (largely order-of-magnitude)
+Before I started experimenting with arduino, my practical knowledge about electronics was thin.
+Arduino provided a platform for me to learn - which I find very adictive - interfacing shields / sensors / displays / sound cards.

+As I am a musician, my approach is to build audio and midi devices.